EAkeweje/GPmix/README.md

 ```

 ## Smoothing
 Begin by initializing the `Smoother` object, specifying the type of basis for the smoothing process.
 You can customize the smoothing by passing additional configurations through the `basis_params` argument.
 If not specified, the system will automatically determine the best configurations using methods like Random Grid Search and Generalized Cross Validation.
-After initialization, apply the `fit` method to your data to smooth it.
+After initialization, apply the `fit` method to the raw data to obtain the fitted functional data.

 For this demonstration, we will use the Fourier basis.